mynenik/kForth-32/README.md

 1. Unpack the files if you obtained them as a .zip or .tar.gz file.

-2. Change to the src/ directory, and type 'make' to build the executables, kforth32 and kforth32-fast.
+2. Change to the kForth-32-branch/src/ directory, where "branch" is the project branch, e.g. "master", and type 'make' to build the executables.
+A successful build results in two executables, kforth32 and kforth32-fast.

 3. Move the executables into the search path.
 It is recommended to move the kForth-32 executables to /usr/local/bin .
 You must be root to do this.